MariaGamero/Master-Data-Science/README.md

 - *SQL*: contains the solutions of the sql exercises

-- *Python*: folder that includes python exercises
+- *Python*: folder that includes some python exercises

+- *R*: folder that includes R exercises